abudaan/vega-multi-view/README.md

 # true the styling will be added to the head of the page before the
 # Vega view gets rendered.
 If you set it to false, you can bundle all
 # styles on the server before sending to the client.
+# If you set overwrite to false, the new styling rules will be added
+# to the existing rules.
+Defaults to false which means that existing
+# rules will be replaced.
 styling:
     url: string
     css: 'div {color: red}'